Mexico–United States border wall: First Trump administration (2017–2021)

-As of August 2019, the Trump administration's barrier construction had been limited to replacing sections that were in need of repair or outdated, with 60 mile of replacement wall built in the Southwest since 2017.
-As of September 12, 2019, the Trump administration plans for "Between 450 and 500 miles (724–806 kilometers) of fencing along the nearly 2,000-mile (3,218-kilometer) border by the end of 2020" with an estimated total cost of $18.4 billion.
+As of August 2019, the Trump administration's barrier construction had been limited to replacing sections that needed repair or were outdated, with 60 mile of replacement wall built in the Southwest since 2017.
+On August 22, 2019, the first border panel was installed for the El Centro Border Project near Calexico, California, replacing existing barrier with steel bollard barriers.
+As of September 12, 2019, the Trump administration had announced plans for "Between 450 and 500 miles (724–806 kilometers) of fencing along the nearly 2,000-mile (3,218-kilometer) border by the end of 2020" with an estimated total cost of $18.4 billion.
 Privately owned land adjacent to the border would have to be acquired by the U.S. government to be built upon.

+On May 1, 2020, the United States Army Corps of Engineers completed the El Centro 1 Border Barrier Project.
+Work also continued on the: Yuma 1 Project; Yuma 2 Project; Yuma 3 Project; Yuma 10/27 Project; Yuma 23 Project; Tucson 3 Project; Tucson 9 Project; Tucson 10-28 Project; El Paso 5 Project; San Diego 4 Project; San Diego 15 Project; San Diego Secondary Project.
+These projects were executed as directed through the United States Army by the secretary of defense, in response to President Trump's National Emergency Concerning the Southern Border of the United States dated February 15, 2019, which required the use of the armed forces and which authorized the use of Section 2808 of Title 10, U.S. Code.

+United States Customs and Border Protection Infographic of Border Wall System Construction Progress (January 20, 2021).

 On June 23, 2020, Trump visited Yuma, Arizona, for a campaign rally commemorating the completion of 200 mi of the wall.
 U.S. Customs and Border Protection confirmed that almost all of this was replacement fencing.
-By the end of Trump's term on January 21, 2021, 452 mi had been built at last report by CBP on January 5, much of it replacing outdated or dilapidated existing barriers.
+By the end of Trump's term on January 20, 2021, 452 mi had been built at last report by CBP on January 5, much of it replacing outdated or dilapidated existing barriers.